Post-Upgrade Tasks for the New Installation¶

 We strongly recommend increasing the amount of memory allocated to the Tomcat of Denodo Platform.
 To be on the safe side, we suggest doubling the amount of memory.
 This is necessary because the REST web services of Denodo, now use more memory.

-To do this, log in to the Administration Tool or Design Studio and execute the following query.
+To do this, log in to Design Studio and execute the following query.
 This returns the arguments passed to the Java Virtual Machine (JVM) that runs the Tomcat of the Denodo Platform.

 Copy the value returned by this statement and modify the value of the argument